build-trust/ockam/documentation/architecture/authorization/ABAC.md

 `not` - unary operator
-`if` - ternary operator with condition rule, true rule and false rule if condition rule matches - true rule is checkes if condition rule doesn't match - false rule is checked `and|or` - operators combining multiple rules (can be 2 and more)
+`if` - ternary operator with condition rule, true rule and false rule if condition rule matches - true rule is checks if condition rule doesn't match - false rule is checked `and|or` - operators combining multiple rules (can be 2 and more)